AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/database-dump.md

 **To create a database dump in the Staging or Production environment**:

-1. [Use SSH to log in to the remote environment](../development/secure-connections.md#use-an-ssh-command) that contains the database to copy.
+1. [Use SSH to log in or create a tunnel to connect to the remote environment](../development/secure-connections.md) that contains the database to copy.

 1. List the environment relationships and note the database login information.